-The SafetyCATCH project aimed to produce a theoretically tested Clinical Audit Tool for Communication in Hospital (CATCH) that will help to reduce the physical, psycho-social and financial costs associated with harmful and preventable patient safety incidents in hospital related to communication disabilities.
+The SafetyCATCH project aimed to produce a theoretically tested Clinical Audit Tool for Communication in Hospital (CATCH).
+This tool will help to reduce the physical, psycho-social and financial costs associated with harmful and preventable patient safety incidents in hospitals, related to communication disabilities.

-A National Health and Medical Research Council (NHMRC) funded project investigating how young adults with communication disabilities can be supported to use the Personally Controlled Electronic Health Record during transition from child to adult health services.
+This research investigates how young adults with communication disabilities can be supported to use the Personally Controlled Electronic Health Record (PCEHR) during transition from child to adult health services.

-The PCEHR project aims to deliver an evidence-based framework of supports and guidance for patients with severe communication impairments, carers, and health providers, to reduce or remove barriers to PCEHR use so that its benefits can be fully realised.
+The project aims to deliver an evidence-based framework of supports and guidance for patients with severe communication impairments, their carers and health providers, to reduce or remove barriers to PCEHR use.
+With this framework, the benefits of the PCEHR can be fully realised.